-- The Program is not available on multi-line accounts and may not be combined with any other offer or rate plan discount.
+- The Program is not available on multi-line accounts that receive a Group Save discount and may not be combined with any other offer or rate plan discount.

 IV.
 Program Account Credits

-- If you meet all Eligibility Requirements, you will receive a $5.00 account credit issued to your Cricket account approximately five (5) days before each Cricket Pay renewal date.
+- If you meet all Eligibility Requirements, you will receive a $5.00 account credit issued to your Cricket account approximately three (3) days before your due date each month.

 - Account credits are not redeemable for cash or any cash equivalent and are not transferable or refundable.
 Account credits are forfeited if your account is cancelled for any reason.

-- If you turn Auto Pay on fewer than three days before your Cricket Pay Date, we'll charge your Auto Pay card starting with your next month's payment.
+- If you turn Auto Pay on fewer than three days before your payment due date, we'll charge your Auto Pay card starting with your next month's payment.
 You'll still need to make a one-time payment for your current month's service.

-- If you turn Auto Pay on fewer than seven days before your Cricket Pay Date, you'll receive the Auto Pay credit starting with your next month's billing cycle.
+- If you turn Auto Pay on fewer than seven days before your payment due date, you'll receive the Auto Pay credit starting with your next month's billing cycle.